Art and Art History

 Prerequisite: none, but at least one college art history or studio art course is recommended.

-ART 254: Italian Renaissance Art
+ARTH 254: Italian Renaissance Art

 This course explores painting, sculpture, architecture, and urban development in Italy from c.
 1300 to c.
 1600.
 The course focuses on the major urban centers of the period: Florence, Rome, and Venice.
 Students address the ways in which art functioned in its original Renaissance context and explore issues of artistic identity and the importance of patronage in the period.
 Offered periodically.

-ART 255: Italian Art in Context (study abroad)
+ARTH 255: Italian Art in Context (study abroad)

 What kinds of stories do historians, writers, and artists tell about the cities in which they live?
 How are these stories reflected in the architecture and urban fabric of the cities themselves?
 And how do the geography and environment of Italy shape both the lore about a city and its actual built environment?
 To answer these questions, students explore the representations of Italian cities in literature and visual arts and the documented and architectural realities of urban development.
 The majority of the course focuses on a study of the city of Florence; students make shorter visits to other Italian cities and study the facts and fictions about each city's urban history.

-ART 256: A History of Photography
+ARTH 256: A History of Photography

 Since its invention, photography has shaped our ways of seeing, our social history, and our identities.
 Photography is also a compelling form of artistic expression.
 This course is an introduction to the history of photography from its origins to the present, including the role of photography in society and in the fine arts.
 Students learn the skills of formal visual analysis and critical thinking about the power of the photographic image in our lives.
 Offered periodically.

-ART 257: The Expanding Renaissance
+ARTH 257: The Expanding Renaissance

 This course examines visual art created in Europe between 1300 and 1650, a time when Europe's colonial and economic power in the world was growing.
 The course considers how Europeans visualized the people and geographies of their world, how religious belief and conflict shaped visual traditions, and how works of art reflect conceptions of sex and gender.
 Offered alternate years in fall semester.

-ART 259: The Arts of China
+ARTH 259: The Arts of China

 This course is intended as an introduction to the history of Chinese art, offering a survey of major artistic developments from neolithic times to the present.
 Among the topics considered: ritual bronzes, funerary remains of the Qin and Han, Buddhist sculpture, and the evolution of landscape painting.
 Important issues discussed include production and patronage, function, and borrowing and influence in the evolution of artistic works across time and space.
 Offered annually.
-Also counts toward Asian studies and Chinese majors and Asian studies concentration.

-ART 260: The Arts of Japan
+ARTH 260: The Arts of Japan

-ART 261: O'Keeffe and Arts of New Mexico (study away)
+ARTH 261: O'Keeffe and Arts of New Mexico (study away)

 Inspired by revered painter Georgia O'Keeffe's love of the New Mexican landscape, our group will explore the arts, nature, and culture of "The Land of Enchantment."
 Beginning in Albuquerque, we will journey to Ghost Ranch for a week in O'Keeffe's meditative and artistic space, then head to Taos, a longstanding artists' colony in the Southernmost Rocky Mountains, and the Taos Pueblo, one of the oldest continuously inhabited communities in the United States.
 Our trip culminates in the thriving arts hub of Santa Fe, visiting its galleries and museums.
 Offered alternate years during January term.

-ART 264: Race and Difference in Medieval Art
+ARTH 264: Race and Difference in Medieval Art

-ART 268: Early Medieval Art and Identity
+ARTH 268: Early Medieval Art and Identity

 In this seminar, students explore the early medieval period, a time of dynamic transformation.
 Migrating and conquering cultures brought new approaches to art and architecture that forever changed the visual landscape of the early medieval world.
 Students examine the art of the Christian empires of the Mediterranean, the monastic traditions of Egypt and Nubia, Germanic cultures (the barbarians), the Islamic caliphate in Spain, and the Carolingians and Ottonians in northern Europe.

-ART 274: Sacred Sites of Asia
+ARTH 274: Sacred Sites of Asia

-ART 275: Topics in Art History
+ARTH 275: Topics in Art History

 This seminar-style course focuses on a specific art-historical topic, and students learn how to pursue art-historical practice beyond the introductory level.
 Topics change with each offering.
 Offered periodically.

-ART 280: Art Now: Critical Issues in Contemporary Art
+ARTH 280: Art Now: Critical Issues in Contemporary Art

 This course explores in depth the issues most crucial to artists working today in an increasingly globalized art scene.
 Students investigate the complexities of new media, new methods of production and exhibition, and theoretical models through readings and a required field trip to a contemporary art museum.
 Students analyze both journalistic criticism and theoretical texts, encompassing a wide variety of perspectives, and respond through short writing assignments and classroom discussion.
 Fee for field trip may be required.
 Offered periodically.

-ART 282: Topics in Museum Studies
+ARTH 282: Topics in Museum Studies

 What is a museum?
 Is it an impartial space to display and store valued objects that objectively reflect culture, or is it a more complicated organization that evolves and responds to the emerging needs and challenges of individuals and communities?
 In this course, students explore these questions, consider how museums can be understood as systems of power, and become acquainted with the various roles people play within them.
 Specific topic varies by instructor.
 May be repeated if topics differ.
 Offered alternate years.

-ART 294: Academic Internship
+ARTH 294: Academic Internship

-ART 298: Independent Study
+ARTH 298: Independent Study

-ART 350: The Methods of Art History
+ARTH 350: The Methods of Art History

 This seminar explores methods by which art historians and curators analyze works of art.
 Students develop an advanced understanding of these methods by application of various methods to works of art, by examining historical factors surrounding principle movements in the study of art history and by engaging in lively class debates about them.
-Readings, discussions, and presentations culminate in an independent research project that allows each student to find his or her own place in the discipline.
+Readings, discussions, and presentations culminate in an independent research project that allows each student to find their own place in the discipline.
 Offered annually.

 Prerequisite: art history major or permission of the instructor.

-ART 394: Academic Internship
+ARTH 394: Academic Internship

-ART 396: Directed Undergraduate Research
+ARTH 396: Research

 This course provides a comprehensive research opportunity, including an introduction to relevant background material, technical instruction, identification of a meaningful project, and data collection.
 The topic is determined by the faculty member in charge of the course and may relate to his/her research interests.
 Offered based on department decision.
 May be offered as a 1.00 credit course or .50 credit course.